kworkflow/patch-hub/paper/paper.md

 In general, the main features of patch-hub are aligned with the goal presented in the previous section: to simplify the interaction between those involved in kernel development — contributors, reviewers, and maintainers — and the patchsets of each subsystem.

-For end users of the tool, the most notable features are:
+It is worth noting that the project remains in continuous development, and some upcoming features will be exposed in the **Next Steps** section.
+The following subsections present the most relevant features currently implemented and available to the tool’s end users.

 ### Integration with mailing lists